AND operator in Oracle

 b.
 Incorrect Parentheses Usage

-When combining AND
+When combining AND with other

-operators like OR
+operators like OR,

 it’s important to use parentheses to ensure the query logic is correct: